muart-group/muart-group.github.io/docs/user/configuration/index.md

 natively supported by ESPHome or Home Assistant.

 Sub-components (like sensors) need to be explictly added to the configuration.
 Additional information is available [on the Sub-Components documentation page](./subcomponents.md).

+### `enhanced_mhk` (🧪Experimental)

+Setting `enhanced_mhk` to `true` will cause the MITP Component to attempt to emulate a Kumo adapter, enabling additional functionality for connected MHK2s.
+This feature is still experimental, but MHK2 humidity and Auto setpoints seem relatively stable (time sync is mostly supported but a bit mysterious).

+### `mhk_fahrenheit_correction` (🧪Experimental)

+All temperatures used by Mitsubishi equipment and the MITP Component are in Celcius.
+Home Assistant will round these values to the closest Fahrenheit value.
+MHK2 thermostats, on the otherhand, will use a [lookup table](http://localhost:3000/user/configuration/useful-snippets#use-mitsubishi-temperature-conversion) to convert between C and F. This means that the temperature / setpoint displayed on an MHK2 might not match that shown in Home Assistant (though both will result in the same *actual* C temperatures in the equipment).
+Enabling `mhk_fahrenheit_correction` will attempt to trick the MHK2 into showing the same "normal" rounded F values that are shown in Home Assistant for current and setpoint temperatures.